algolia/autocomplete/packages/website/docs/creating-multi-source-autocompletes.md

 });
 ```

-### Aligning Query Suggestions to items from different sources
+### Coordinating Query Suggestions with other sources

 When instantiating your Query Suggestions plugin, you can optionally pass a [`getSearchParams`](createquerysuggestionsplugin/#getsearchparams) function to apply [Algolia query parameters](https://www.algolia.com/doc/api-reference/api-parameters/) to the suggestions returned from the plugin.
-This is particularly useful if you need to align your Query Suggestions with other sections displayed in the autocomplete, like [recent searches](adding-recent-searches).
+This is particularly useful if you need to coordinate your Query Suggestions with other sections displayed in the autocomplete, like [recent searches](adding-recent-searches).

+For example, if you'd like to show a combined total of ten search terms (recent searches plus Query Suggestions), you can indicate this:

 ```js title="index.js"
 import { autocomplete } from '@algolia/autocomplete-js';